larafoster/Budget-Tracker/README.md

   Once you clone this repository, you will need to follow these steps:
   1. Connect to your mongoose server.
   2. Install the node modules, by running npm install.
-  3. There is a seed file to get started with prepopulated data.
-Simple type:
-  `npm run seed` in the terminal.
-  5. To start the app, type `node server` in the terminal.
+  3. To start the app, type `node server` in the terminal.

   ## Features
   The user can add transactions as deposits or expenses by entering the following: